yetsun/emailservice/README.md

 ##Testing
 There is no UI for this project.
 It can be tested through curl or any tool that can send HTTP POST requests.
--Unit test cases are included in test.py
+- Unit test cases are included in test.py
--End to end test scripts are included in test_script.txt (using curl)
+- End to end test scripts are included in test_script.txt (using curl)

 Following are the scripts to test the service deployed on EC2:

--send email to one address
+- send email to one address
 ```
 curl -i -H "Content-Type: application/json" -X POST -d \
  '{"from":"yetsun@gmail.com","to":"yetsun@gmail.com", "subject":"test subject","text":"This is an test email."}' \